A primal-dual interior-point relaxation method with global and rapidly local convergence for nonlinear programs: Conclusion

-\sect{Conclusion}
+\section{Conclusion}

-We present a novel primal-dual interior-point relaxation method with adaptively updating barrier for nonlinear programs in this paper.
-The method is based on solving a parametric equality constrained mini-max subproblem.
-It is of the interior-point variety, but does not require any primal or dual iterates to be interior, thus can circumvent the jamming difficulty resulted from the interior-point limitations.
-Since the update for barrier parameter is autonomous and adaptive, our method is capable of improving the ill conditioning of the classic primal-dual interior-point methods and averting the affect of the unappropriate initial selection of the barrier parameter.
+We present a novel primal-dual interior-point relaxation method for nonlinear programs with general equality and nonnegative constraints in this paper.
+The method can be easily extended to solve the problems with general inequality constraints.
+It is based on solving a parametric equality constrained mini-max subproblem.
+Our method is of the interior-point variety, but does not require any primal or dual iterates to be interior.
+A new smoothing approach is introduced.
+Our method is capable of circumventing the jamming difficulty which results in that many interior-point methods failed to converge to the solution and improving the ill conditioning of the classic primal-dual interior-point methods as the barrier is small.
 Under suitable conditions, our method is proved to be globally convergent and locally quadratically convergent to the KKT triple of the original problem.
-Preliminary numerical results on a well-posed problem for which many line-search interior-point methods fail to find the minimizer and a set of test problems from CUTE collection show that our method is efficient.
+Preliminary numerical results on a well-posed problem for which many line-search interior-point methods fail to find the minimizer and a set of test problems from CUTEr collection show that our method is efficient.